+Procedure Process Adopted Criteria

+a.
+Selection/Appointment

-Procedure Process Adopted Criteria a.
-Selection/Appointment (i) Executive Directors The Company conducts the nomination process in accordance with the provision of Rule 38 of the Securities Regulation Code (SRC).
+(i) Executive Directors The Company conducts the nomination process in accordance with the provision of Rule 38 of the Securities Regulation Code (SRC).
 The Nomination Committee reviews, evaluates, pre-screens, and shortlists all candidates.
-The Nomination Committee then prepares a Final List of Candidates which is distributed to the shareholders through the filing with the SEC and distribution of an The nominees are prescreened in accordance with screening policies and parameters promulgated by the Nomination Committee pursuant to Rule 38 of the SRC.
-In formulating such prescreening policies and parameters, the Nomination Committee uses as guide and framework the different provisions pertaining to the qualifications and disqualifications of shareholders through the filing with the SEC and provisions pertaining to the qualifications
+The Nomination Committee then prepares a Final List of Candidates which is distributed to the shareholders through the filing with the SEC and distribution of an Information Statement The nominees are pre- screened in accordance with screening policies and parameters promulgated by the Nomination Committee pursuant to Rule 38 of the SRC.
+In formulating such pre- screening policies and parameters, the Nomination Committee uses as guide and framework the different provisions pertaining to the qualifications and disqualifications of directors including

 prior to the meeting where the election of directors will be had.
 Only nominees contained in the Final List are eligible for election.
 A vacancy occurring in the Board other than by removal by stockholders or by expiration of term, is filled by the vote of at least a majority of the remaining directors, if still constituting a quorum, as provided for under Article III of the By-Laws of the Company.
-If the remaining directors have no more quorum, the vacancy is filled at a regular or special meeting of the stockholders. independent directors, as found in SEC Memorandum Circular No. 16 (Series of 2002), SEC Memorandum Circular No. 9 (Series of 2011), Article III of the By-Laws of the Company, SRC Rule 38, and Article IV (E) and Article IV (F) of the Company's Revised Manual of Corporate Governance.
+If the remaining directors have no more quorum, the vacancy is filled at a regular or special meeting of the stockholders. independent directors, as found in SEC Memorandum Circular No. 16 (Series of 2002), SEC Memorandum Circular No. 9 (Series of 2011), Article III of the By- Laws of the Company, SRC Rule 38, and Article IV (E) and Article IV (F) of the Company's Revised Manual of Corporate Governance.

 (ii) Non-Executive Directors -do- -do-

-(iii) Independent Directors -do- -do-
+(iii) Independent Directors -do- -dob.
+Re-appointment 4

-b.
-Re-appointment

 (i) Executive Directors -do- -do-

 (ii) Non-Executive Directors -do- -do-

 (iii) Independent Directors -do- -do

 c.
 Permanent Disqualification

-(i) Executive Directors A director or a candidate may be disqualified A director or candidate for director may be disqualified
+(i) Executive Directors A director or a candidate may be disqualified permanently from election/re-election due to any valid ground for permanent disqualification.
+The grounds and the process for permanent disqualification are considered/integrated in the nomination process that is adopted by the Nomination Committee, as explained under item (a) of this table.
+An incumbent director may likewise be removed from office and his term cut-short upon the existence of any of the grounds for permanent disqualification.
+The A director or candidate for director may be disqualified from election/re-election permanently when he is engaged in a business that is antagonistic to that of the Company, as defined under Article III of the By-Laws of the Company, or when any of the grounds for permanent disqualification under Section Article IV (F)(1) of the Revised Manual of Corporate Governance of the Company exists.